Consent Handling

 Collecting Consent

-Section titled “Collecting Consent”To launch the consent collection popup, use the following method:
+Section titled “Collecting Consent”To launch the consent collection banner, use the following method:

 Customization Options